RouterRoidz/WiiU-SWKBD-scripts/README.md

 # WiiU-SWKBD-scripts
-This method is considered obsolete in favor of Ro's Wii U custom keybord which works everywhere and is permanent. ~~Video link is [here](https://youtu.be/_C3PaBefwJU)~~ however it imposes a brick risk if installed the wrong way.
+This method is considered obsolete in favor of Ro's Wii U custom keybord which works everywhere and is permanent.
+Updated Video link is [here](https://www.youtube.com/watch?v=DtZPjN-st8o) however it imposes a brick risk if installed the wrong way.
 Scripts will continue to be created here for those who prefer this method.
-Nintendo took down the video with Ro's Wii U custom keyboard.
-I'm waiting for Ro to give me a direct download to the file.
 ===========================
 My pyGecko scripts made for interfacing with the Wii U's Software Keyboard (SWKBD).